dmMaze/BallonsTranslator/README_EN.md

 ## On Windows
 If you don't want to install Python and Git by yourself and have access to the Internet:
-Download BallonsTranslator_dev_src_with_gitpython.7z from[MEGA](https://mega.nz/folder/gmhmACoD#dkVlZ2nphOkU5-2ACb5dKw) or [Google Drive](https://drive.google.com/drive/folders/1uElIYRLNakJj-YS0Kd3r3HE-wzeEvrWd?usp=sharing), unzip it and run launch_win.bat.
+Download BallonsTranslator_dev_src_with_gitpython.7z from [MEGA](https://mega.nz/folder/gmhmACoD#dkVlZ2nphOkU5-2ACb5dKw) or [Google Drive](https://drive.google.com/drive/folders/1uElIYRLNakJj-YS0Kd3r3HE-wzeEvrWd?usp=sharing), unzip it and run launch_win.bat.
 Run scripts/local_gitpull.bat to get the latest update.

 ## Run the source code